Data Breaches in Healthcare Security Systems: Solutions for the Data Breaches

 \subsection{Autonomic Computing}

-Autonomic computing is the ability to automatically adapt to the different technologies to detect anomalies in the network and to resolve the difficulties.
-Automatic Computing technology enables Distributed Systems to strategically learn novel attack patterns which help in changing and evolving the response evaluation algorithms which in turn will help in detecting zero-day attacks.Every autonomic computing system must contain eight key factors. \begin{enumerate}
+Autonomic computing can automatically adapt to the different technologies to detect anomalies in the network and resolve the difficulties.
+Automatic Computing technology enables Distributed Systems to strategically learn novel attack patterns that help change and evolve the response evaluation algorithms, which will help detect zero-day attacks.
+Every autonomic computing system must contain eight key factors. \begin{enumerate}

-\item \textbf{Self Awareness:} The computing system should be aware of itself and in which state it is and it’s behaviour. \item \textbf{Self-configuration:} The computing system should be able to configure and reconfigure itself. \item \textbf{Self-optimization:} To enhance its operation, the computing system should be able to continuously optimize. \item \textbf{Self-healing:} Whenever a failure occurs in the computing system, the system should be able to recover itself from the failures. \item \textbf{Self-Protection:} The system should be able to proactively detect any kind of cyberattacks and protect itself from those attacks. \item \textbf{Context awareness:} The computing system should be aware of its environment and act accordingly. \item \textbf{Open environment:} The system should function within its own environment and adapt to any kind of changes in the environment. \item \textbf{Estimated resource allocation:} The computing system should identify what kind of resources the system needs and optimize the resources. \end{enumerate}
+\item \textbf{Self Awareness:} The computing system should be aware of itself and in which state it is and its behavior. \item \textbf{Self-configuration:} The computing system should be able to configure and reconfigure itself. \item \textbf{Self-optimization:} To enhance its operation, the computing system should be able to continuously optimized. \item \textbf{Self-healing:} Whenever a failure occurs in the computing system, the system should be able to recover itself from the failures. \item \textbf{Self-Protection:} The system should be able to proactively detect any kind of cyberattacks and protect itself from those attacks. \item \textbf{Context awareness:} The computing system should be aware of its environment and act accordingly. \item \textbf{Open environment:} The system should function within its own environment and adapt to any kind of changes in the environment. \item \textbf{Estimated resource allocation:} The computing system should identify what kind of resources the system needs and optimize the resources. \end{enumerate}